hotmeshio/sdk-typescript/README.md

 [Read the Docs](https://hotmeshio.github.io/sdk-typescript/)

 ## MeshCall | Connect Everything
-The **MeshCall** module connects any function with a connection to Redis.
-Function responses are cacheable and functions can even run as cyclical cron jobs.
+[MeshCall](https://hotmeshio.github.io/sdk-typescript/classes/services_meshcall.MeshCall.html) connects your functions to the Redis-backed mesh, exposing them as idempotent endpoints.
+Function responses are cacheable and functions can even run as idempotent cron jobs.
 Make blazing fast interservice calls that return in milliseconds without the overhead of HTTP.

 <details style="padding: .5em">
   <summary style="font-size:1.25em;">Run an idempotent cron job</summary>

   ### Run a Cron
   This example demonstrates an *idempotent* cron that runs every day.
-The `id` makes each cron job unique and ensures that only one instance runs, despite repeated invocations. *The `cron` method fails silently if a workflow is already running with the same `id`.*
+The `id` makes each cron job unique and ensures that only one instance runs, despite repeated invocations. *The `cron` method returns `false` if a workflow is already running with the same `id`.*

   Optionally set a `delay` and/or set `maxCycles` to limit the number of cycles.